primus/primus/README.md

 #### spark.address

-The `spark.address` property contains the `remoteAddress` and `remotePort` of the connection.
-If you're running your server behind a reverse proxy it will be useless to you and you should probably be checking the `spark.headers` for `x-fowarded-xxx` headers instead.
+The `spark.address` property contains the `ip` and `port` of the connection.
+If you're running your server behind a reverse proxy it will automatically use the `x-forwarded-for` headers.
+This way you will always have the address of the connecting client and not the ip address of your proxy.

 #### spark.query